 Sodium (salt), which of course is widely used in our diets, laundry detergents and water softeners, makes up a large percent of the waste water running from your house into your septic system and into the soil.

-After time, sodium (salt) builds up in the soil around your drain and leach field and creates a layer of concrete hard dirt around your drainage pipes.
+After time, sodium (salt) builds up in the soil around your drain and leach field.
+This creates a layer of concrete hard dirt around your drainage pipes.

 “When The Water Cannot Escape, Septic Systems Cannot Operate!”

-So before we go checkout how to easily breakup that hardpan soil in the next step of our tour: How Septic Drainer Works, let’s quickly walk through the common stages of septic system failure.
+So before we go checkout how to easily breakup that hardpan soil in the next step of our tour: How Septic Drainer Works, let’s quickly walk through the common stages of septic drainfield failure.